93% of consumers used the internet to find a local business in the last year, with 34% searching every day

 How Reviews Impact Behavior

-Reviews play a key role in helping consumers to feel able to trust a business.
-Online reviews are an incredibly useful tool in influencing opinions, with many potential customers making decisions on whether to use or avoid a business before ever getting in touch with them.
+Customer reviews play a key role in helping consumers to feel able to trust a business.
+These online reviews are an incredibly useful tool in influencing opinions, with many potential customers making decisions on whether to use or avoid a business before ever getting in touch with them.
 Companies with a poor review profile could be denying themselves a vast number of new leads without ever knowing a consumer considered them.

 Negative reviews can have a significant impact on consumer behavior, making 92% of consumers less likely to use a business.